10 Early Intervention Elements that Influence Positive Outcomes

 Services start early in pregnancy.

 The two best windows of opportunity for offering pivotal information and support to young parents come early in pregnancy and the first days after delivery.
 During these times, parents are more vulnerable, have a greater need for support, and are the most interested in learning how to safeguard the pregnancy and care for the infant.
 Because these are times when parents are often open to utilizing resources outside the family, programs that provide services only after delivery miss a major opportunity for prevention.
-Programs that begin services after the first 2 years of life miss an opportunity to influence bonding and attachment in relationships and the massive surge of environmentally influenced synapse growth in the infant brain.
+Furthermore, programs that begin after the first 2 years of life miss an opportunity to influence bonding and attachment in relationships.
+They also miss the massive surge of environmentally influenced synapse growth in the infant brain.

 Visits are frequent and continue for several years.

 Best practice programs use a range in frequency of visits from weekly to twice per month, with a length of service from prenatal to 3 years or 5 years.
-Some schedule visits weekly and add center-based socialization opportunities to lessen parental isolation, provide experience with social play, and increase the opportunity to observe good parenting from staff and other parents.
+Some schedule visits weekly and add center-based socialization opportunities to lessen parental isolation, provide social play experience, and increase opportunity to observe good parenting from staff and other parents.
 Other programs schedule visits twice per month, but visits occur weekly for 6 weeks at the start of service in early pregnancy and again after the birth of the first child.
-Some models have a flexible curriculum divided into weekly, twice monthly, or monthly lessons, allowing visitors to match family availability and preferences.
+Some models have a flexible curriculum divided into weekly, twice monthly, or monthly lessons.
+This allows visitors to match family availability and preferences.

 Staffing is stable.